-Est asymétrique ce que l'on ne comprend pas.
-[2]
+Est asymétrique ce que l'on ne comprend pas.2

-Opening the Rencontres du Centre de Doctrine d'Emploi des Forces (CDEF) in 2006, General Vincent Desportes, asserts that "war has not changed"; yet, he continues, its shapes, capacities and functions have been amended, implying a transformation of the use of force as an instrument of policies.^[3]
+Opening the Rencontres du Centre de Doctrine d'Emploi des Forces (CDEF) in 2006, General Vincent Desportes, asserts that "war has not changed"; yet, he continues, its shapes, capacities and functions have been amended, implying a transformation of the use of force as an instrument of policies.3

-Many models have been proposed to explain those modification, announcing the end of conventional war, its transformation or the apparition of new variants of it.
-In parallel, the concept of asymmetry is used pervasively in literature.^[4] Yet, it does suffer from an excess of diverse, contradictory definitions.
-Several pundits have even contested its applicability and usefulness.^[5] How can this concept help ascertaining the characteristics of contemporary conflicts?
+Many a model has been proposed to explain those modifications, announcing the end of conventional war, its transformation or the apparition of new variant of it.
+In parallel, the concept of asymmetry is used pervasively in literature.4 Yet, it does suffer from an excess of diverse, contradictory definitions.
+Several pundits have even contested its applicability and usefulness.5 How can this concept help ascertaining the characteristics of contemporary conflicts?